GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virual-agents/solutions.md

 ## Challenge 4
 > Goal: Update our agent flow to include answers based on generator

-1. Go to Default Welcome Intent.
+1. From the Start Page, go to the Default Welcome Intent.
 Under Fulfillment open Generators and select "+ New generator"
 2. Give it a name like "Gen Welcome"
 3. Under prompt suggest it greet the users based on the previous message.
 For example: